Zemnmez/do-sync/README.md

 do-sync
 ========

-`do-sync` is a small library that allows certian kinds of async functions to be executed synchronously.
+`do-sync` is a small library that allows certian kinds of async functions to be executed synchronously in node.

 Why Though?
 Isn't this a terrible idea?
 ---------------------------------------